survivejs/webpack-book/manuscript/handling_styles/02_separating_css.md

 T> This same technique can be used with other assets, like templates, too.

 W> It can be potentially dangerous to use inline styles in production as it represents an attack vector.
-Favor `ExtractTextPlugin` and similar solutions in production usage.
+A technique discussed at the next chapter known as **critical path rendering** embraces the idea and inlines the critical CSS to the initial HTML payload improving perceived performance of the site.

 In limited contexts inlining a small amount of CSS can be a viable option to speed up the initial load (less requests).

 ## Setting Up `ExtractTextPlugin`